Table of Contents:

-Whether you end up taking them or not, make sure waterproofs are on your motorcycle touring checklist so you remember to consider them.
+Whether you end up taking them or not, make sure waterproofs are on your motorcycle touring checklist.

 Base-Layers and Mid-Layers:

-I won’t need thermal base layers on my trips because it will be summer, but I still like to carry a thin set of bases.
+Even if I’m sure I won’t need them, I still like to carry a thin set of base layers.

-Not only do they wick away sweat whilst you ride, but they also feel more comfortable underneath your riding gear.
+Not only do they wick away sweat whilst you ride, but base layers also feel more comfortable underneath your riding gear.

-I’ll probably take one fleece mid-layer that I can throw on if it gets a bit cold or use in the evenings.
+I also like to take one mid-layer (fleece) that I can throw on if it gets chilly in the evenings.

 If possible, wear clean socks at the start of each day and wash them as you go along.